puspazeta/puspazeta/README.md

 - 👋 Hi, I’m @puspazeta
 - 👀 I’m interested in money
 - 🌱 I’m currently learning pharmacy
-- 📫 How to reach me? contact me on instagram @pusp.aaaa
+- 📫 How to reach me? contact me on puspazeta.salsabila@gmail.com

 <!---
 puspazeta/puspazeta is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.